-Now that we know the differences between funds and COA from part one and experimented with a family analogy, part two, let’s use different names for the funds instead of “the mom fund” and “the dad fund”.
+Now that we know the differences between funds and chart of accounting, (COA) from part one.
+And we experimented with a family analogy, in part two, let’s looks at some easy church fund accounting examples.
+Also, let’s use different names for the funds instead of “the mom fund” and “the dad fund”.
 Below we will use General Fund (GF) and Youth Fund (YF) to better represent a church instead of a family.

-As stated in part one, when two COA’s are used for a transaction, it is called double entry accounting.
-In fund accounting, and IconCMO in particular, these transactions are also tagged by a church fund (GF or YF) to categorize them along with the two COAs.
-By tagging them with the church fund, it puts the accounting activity onto the appropriate financial statement – either the General Fund or Youth Fund financial statements in this case.
+As stated in part one, when two accounts in the COA’s are used for a transaction, it is called double entry accounting.
+However, in fund accounting, and IconCMO in particular, these transactions are tagged by a church fund (GF or YF).
+This further categorizes them along with the two COAs accounts.
+By tagging them with the church fund, it puts the accounting activity onto the appropriate financial statement.
+It either shows them for the General Fund or Youth Fund financial statements in this case.
+This is essentially what makes a church fund accounting easy.

-In most systems on the market, especially the retrofitted systems for non-profits or for-profit systems, the fund is not assigned — only the expenditure or revenue account.
+In most systems on the market, especially the retrofitted systems, the fund isn’t assigned.
+The only assignment is what expenditure or revenue account was used for the transaction.
 Without the additional fund assignment, determining what numbers should be on the General Fund’s Statement of Activity or Financial Position report is next to impossible.

-Let’s look at an example how individual COA’s affect the Fund Balances using the same exact numbers as before, but change out the expense and fund names to what you would typically see in a church’s COA and it’s funds.
+Let’s look at an example how individual COA’s affect the Fund Balances using church fund accounting and the same numbers as before.
+However, we change out the expense and fund names to what you would typically see in a church’s COA and it’s funds.

 - The church’s checkbook has $1,500.00 total on Jan 1st, 2013 ($750.00 goes to the GF and $750.00 for the YF).